 Henry doesn’t consider any of that, just agrees and tells Wolsey to take care of it.

 Tennis time!
 Henry tells Brandon about Wolsey’s idea and asks him to make sure Norfolk is aware of his responsibilities.
 Mary Boleyn watches the game with her father, who asks her if the King’s still nailing her.
 Apparently not, she sadly tells him.
-Well, they say that’s what happens when you put out on the first date.

 Brandon intercepts Norfolk in a hallway, chatting with a young boy I’m just going to assume is a son or a grandson or something.
 Norfolk impatiently asks what Brandon wants, and Brandon tells him he just wants to pass along Henry’s best wishes, and the hope that Norfolk would perform well at Buckingham’s trial.
 Oh, and a gift from Henry—a giant ruby ring, which was apparently Norfolk’s father’s before he was executed by Henry VII.
 Brandon asks if the boy is Norfolk’s son, and he is, apparently, and Henry’s his godfather.
 Norfolk moves away, and Brandon tells him he should have a care for his son’s inheritance.
 It’d be a shame if Norfolk did anything to endanger that, now, wouldn’t it?